Posted April 27, 2020 | Written by Karen Nitkin

 They are quickly building anterooms where clinicians can safely don or doff their protective gear before treating patients who were diagnosed with COVID-19 or are waiting for test results.

-They are setting up tents for COVID-19 testing, removing chairs from hospital cafeterias to promote social distancing, and putting up signs telling people which entrance doors are locked.
+They are setting up tents for COVID-19 testing, removing chairs from hospital cafeterias to promote physical distancing, and putting up signs telling people which entrance doors are locked.

 “I’ve worked at Hopkins for 27 years,” says Cheryl Koch, vice president for operations and facilities at Johns Hopkins Bayview Medical Center.
 “We’ve certainly had lots of challenges but I would say this one has probably pulled the most people together in the shortest amount of time.
 Everybody has been working long hours trying to make sure we’re ready for the next phase of what’s coming.”